-It allows you to keep steady income streams during bear stock markets and make minimal withdrawals than an investor without extra income streams.
+It allows you to keep steady income streams during bear stock markets and make minimal withdrawals than an investor without income generating assets.

-The combination method also provides a great amount of diversification between traditional financial markets of stocks and bonds, and nontraditional investments.
+The combination method also provides a great amount of diversification between the traditional financial markets for stocks and bonds, and nontraditional investments.

-Diversification accomplished in this way reduces the risk of losing all your income, and seeing a decline in net worth during bear markets.
+Diversification accomplished in this way reduces the risk of losing all your income, and easing potential net worth declines during bear markets.
 It’s a simple risk management strategy.

 Financial independence is knowing how to live off your investments and doing it.
 As you can see, there are three main methods to accomplish this which all focus on getting funds from investing.

 Again, you either spend your savings, spend the income your savings generate, or do a combination of the two.

 Everyone must do what works for them in their pursuit to figuring out how to live off investments, the ultimate financial independence.